cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 Unit can become lost if a player or another rogue processor takes it over, so it is definitely useful to guard yourself against this possibility.

-Unit becomes controlled by the processor when it is issued a command.
+A unit becomes controlled by the processor when it is issued a command.
 Most [ucontrol instructions](FUNCTIONS-80.markdown#instruction-unit-control) will do so.
 Notably, setting a flag marks the unit as controlled while querying the flag or other properties of the unit won't.

 If a unit is not issued commands from a processor for some time, it becomes free again and both `@controlled` and `@controller` properties are cleared.
 My tests show it takes about 10 seconds: